-One of the most challenging tasks a photographer has to face is the choice of bag to carry his/her equipment in.
+One of the most challenging tasks for photographers is choosing a camera bag for their equipment.
 I have experimented with a wide variety of options, from top loaders, to sling bags, to internal camera units (ICUs) inside backpacks for hiking, and of course, a messenger camera bag or two.

 If you are using compact cameras, your needs for space will be wildly different to those of a photographer using the latest full frame DSLR.

-If you are into street photography, you’re more likely to value ease of camera access over gear protection, whilst waterproof, sturdy and well padded bags are a must for the landscape photographers out there.
+If you are into street photography, you’re more likely to value ease of access over gear protection.
+And waterproof, sturdy and well padded bags are a must for the landscape photographers out there.

-I am mostly an urban and landscape photographer, meaning I shoot both in the urban and natural environment: these are clearly two different kinds of beasts and I am yet to find a camera bag that satisfies me in both situations.
+I am mostly an urban and landscape photographer.
+Therefore, I shoot both in the urban and natural environment.
+These are clearly two different kinds of beasts and I am yet to find a camera bag that satisfies me in both situations.

 While I am still struggling to find a good solution for my landscape photographic sessions, I can say with confidence that I have found my favourite camera bag for urban photowalks in the form of the Tenba Messenger DNA 11.

-Now, if you are like me, while you enjoy reading long and detailed articles and how-tos, you want reviews to be easy reading, short and straight to the point, telling you why you should and should not buy the item they’re referring to.
+Now, if you are like me, you enjoy reading long and detailed articles and how-tos, but want reviews to be easy reading, short and straight to the point.
+A review should tell you why you should and should not buy the item they’re referring to.